jonnonz1/nz-statute-book/acts/public/2002/crown-organisations-criminal-liability-act-2002.md

 ### 7 Legal status of certain Crown organisations
-A Crown organisation that is not a body corporate has a separate legal personality for the purposes of— (a) compliance with the obligations imposed by the Building Act 2004, the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012, the Health and Safety in Employment Act 1992, the Resource Management Act 1991, or Part 3 of the Vulnerable Children Act 2014; and
+A Crown organisation that is not a body corporate has a separate legal personality for the purposes of— (a) compliance with the obligations imposed by the Building Act 2004, the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012, the Health and Safety at Work Act 2015, the Resource Management Act 1991, or Part 3 of the Vulnerable Children Act 2014; and
   (b) the bringing, hearing, and determination of proceedings against it for an offence referred to in section 6; and (c) the imposition of sentence if that organisation is convicted; and (d) the enforcement of any sentence imposed on that organisation.